ademing/nebraska-code-2021/OutlinePrep.md

 ## Introduction

+* Joke about Superhero developers compared to Rockstar developers.

 ### Why am I qualified for this talk?

 - [X] Should I call this "My History with Buildertrend" or something like that?